wylited/wylinotes/eng/Creative Writing/gothiclit.md

 ### <u>Style of Narration</u>

-- Usual told in the first person (I, My) or third person (He, His)
+- Usually told in the first person (I, My) or third person (He, His)

-- The Narrative is built to get you to wonder what had happened in the past, what has caused the person to be the way they are.
+- The narrative is built to get you to wonder what had happened in the past, what has caused the person to be the way they are.

 ### <u>Gothic Plot</u>

-- Mystery, Nacient curce
+- Mystery, Ancient curses
 - Romance, Tension between the lover and the maidens father.
 - Illicit love and lust
 - Revenge
 - Religion.
-Usually Chrtianity or spritually and is confrotned and questioned against.
+Usually Christianity or spritually, with those ideologies is being confronted and questioned.

 ### <u>Gothic Language</u>